 Lots of kids have spelling problems with the letters B and V because they sound the same in Spanish.
-They can be pronounced in 2 different ways and none of them is exactly the same as in English.

 Actually, English B sounds similar to Spanish letter P.

 Spanish natives can normally guess what you mean if you pronounce these 2 letters as in English.

 Not always, but normally.